sgroth/cv-data/presentations.en.md

 ## 2022
+* Upcoming: "Enactment of Futures: Crypto Twitter as Imaginary Practice".
+Digital Futures in the Making: Imaginaries, Politics, and Materialities (Conference of the DGEKW Section “Digitisation in Everyday Life”), Hamburg (09/2022).
 * Upcoming: "Prognose und Utopie: „Crypto Twitter“ als populärkultureller Finanz- und Zukunftsdiskurs".
 Zukunftsentwürfe in der Populärkultur, Freiburg (6/2022).
 * Upcoming: "Promise as Contingent and Anticipatory Practice: Tracing Futures in Multilateral Negotiations".
 Making and Keeping Promises in Politics and Culture, Dresden (5/2022).
 * Upcoming: "Utopian Investments: Notes on the Pragmatics of Crypto Twitter".
 ELAN Workshop Series, Online (5/2022).
-* Postponed from 09/2021: "Zeitlichkeit und Aussensicht – Zeitebenen der Konstruktion Europas durch außereuropäische Akteure". dgv-Kongress, Regensburg (4/2022).
+* "Zeitlichkeit und Aussensicht – Zeitebenen der Konstruktion Europas durch außereuropäische Akteure". dgv-Kongress, Regensburg (4/2022).
-* Upcoming: "Aesthetic Felicity: Narratological Approaches to the Aesthetics of Fact Checking, Counter-Narratives and Political Activism in Germany".
+* "Aesthetic Felicity: Narratological Approaches to the Aesthetics of Fact Checking, Counter-Narratives and Political Activism in Germany".
 Populisms and their Aesthetics: Truthmaking, Faking, and the Politics of Affect in Audiovisual (Digital) Media, Heidelberg (3/2022).
-* Upcoming: "Populäre Narrative des Politischen: Europaskeptizismus aus Sicht der Empirischen Kulturwissenschaft".
+* "Populäre Narrative des Politischen: Europaskeptizismus aus Sicht der Empirischen Kulturwissenschaft".
 Antrittsvorlesung als Privatdozent an der Universität Zürich, Zürich (3/2022).
-* Upcoming: "Utopian Investments: Notes on the Pragmatics of Crypto Twitter".
-ELAN Workshop Series, Online (2/2022).

 ## 2021
 * "Roundtable Participation: Narratives of Global Cooperation".
 Midterm Conference New Avenues of Global Cooperation Research, Centre for Global Cooperation Research, Duisburg (11/2021).